Skip to content

 A cadetship at Enliven Disability

-Working as a Support Worker is not only a job but an opportunity to gain an accredited Level 4 qualification.
+Working as a Support Worker is more than a job.
+It is also an opportunity to gain an accredited Level 4 qualification.
 In partnership with Careerforce, Enliven provide a comprehensive opportunity to earn while you learn.
-Consider an apprenticeship in support work from Level 2 to an accredited level 4 qualification.

 “I have loved Enliven Disability since I started, helping people just does it for me.
 It’s physically challenging, but somehow it doesn’t feel like hard work.
 I am so grateful to be working here.
 This feels like a proper job.
 I’m doing something with my life that is meaningful.”